2xmonth/hCaptcha-Solvers/README.md

 # Current Status:
-I have trained a yolov7 model on the following prompts: a rabbit in grass a plant hanging from the ceiling a house in the beach a dead and dried plant in the pot a horse running a penguin surrounded by flowers a toy rabbit a toy house a duck
+I have trained a yolov7 model on the following prompts:
+- a rabbit in grass
+- a plant hanging from the ceiling
+- a house in the beach
+- a dead and dried plant in the pot
+- a horse running
+- a penguin surrounded by flowers
+- a toy rabbit
+- a toy house
+- a duck

+The model sucks.
+It's really good at recognizing images made with stable diffusion (as it should be), but it sucks for the hcaptcha prompts

+If you want the full dataset (of the stable diffusion images, i dont know why you would want them though) make an issue and ill add it to releases (or something)

 # hCaptcha-Solvers